Master of Applied Teaching (Secondary Education)

 Find salary information and employment predictions for secondary school teachers on the government job-data site, Jobs and Skills Australia.

-It is a legal requirement for all teachers to be registered with VIT in order to be employed in a school or early childhood education and care service, or Victorian children’s service.
+This course is accredited by the VIT.
+Registration with VIT is a legal requirement to teach in a school, early childhood education and care service, or Victorian children’s service.

 Eman Abdulahamid